nyusterndatabootcamp/NYU-Data-Bootcamp/undergrad_outline.md

 ## Important Links
 - **[THE SYLLABUS.](https://github.com/nyusterndatabootcamp/NYU-Data-Bootcamp/blob/master/DataBootcamp_Syllabus_UG_F18.pdf)** All the important details about the course, procedures, important dates, etc.

-- **[THE BOOK.](https://www.gitbook.com/book/nyudatabootcamp/data-bootcamp/details)**  The topics in the first half are all in the book.
+- **[THE BOOK.](https://nyudatabootcamp.gitbook.io/thebook/)**  The topics in the first half are all in the book.
 We will follow this closely.
 At the book link, click the large blue Read button to read online -- or download the pdf.
 Both come with links.

 - **[THE BLOG.]({{< ref "undergrad_spring_2018_blog.md" >}})** Remember this course is a data course that uses Python.
 In THE BLOG, I'll discuss interesting uses of data that I find on the web and talk through various issues.

-- **[My GitHub REPOSITORY](https://github.com/mwaugh0328/data_bootcamp_spring_2018)** Here I will post notebooks from each class.
+- **[NOTEBOOKS](https://github.com/nyusterndatabootcamp/notebooks/tree/master/book_notebooks)** Github repository of notebooks used in class.

 - **[DISCUSSION GROUP](http://newclasses.nyu.edu/)** Post your doubts on NYU Classes forum tab.